mgtrrz/echome/README.md

 ### Backend/API

 ecHome is a Python django application with Postgres as the database backend and Rabbitmq as the message queuing service.
 At the root of the stack is the API.
-The API runs on the computer/host designated to run virtual machines and exposes an HTTP API that allows management of various aspects of ecHome.
+The API service runs on the computer/host designated to run virtual machines and allows management of various aspects of ecHome.
 Its responsible for managing virtual machines, ssh keys, users, images, etc.

 Documentation can be found [here](docs/web-api/01-introduction.md).
 Code for all of the services exists in `./echome/`